Kioubit/FlapAlerted/README.md

 The mod_script module allows executing custom scripts when BGP flap events are detected.
 Scripts can be triggered at both the start and end of flap events.

 Command Line Arguments:
-- `-detection-script-start`: Path to script executed when a flap event starts
+- `-detectionScriptStart`: Path to script executed when a flap event starts
-- `-detection-script-end`: Path to script executed when a flap event ends
+- `-detectionScriptEnd`: Path to script executed when a flap event ends

 The scripts receive flap event data as a JSON string via command line argument.